Generating Structured Data

 Output.array()

-Use Output.array({ element }) to specify that you expect an array of typed objects from the model, where each element should conform to a schema.
+Use Output.array({ element }) to specify that you expect an array of typed objects from the model, where each element should conform to a schema (defined in the element property).

 const { output } = await generateText({